I am updating this post on 5-15-18:

 I am leaving my previous version of this post intact at the end of this update so you can read my old thoughts if you like.
 I get a lot of hits on this post and am asked a lot of these same questions regularly when doing bids, but my answers have been changing lately.
 Since the composite decking industry changes so rapidly, I have to update it every so often to stay current.
 However, if you see the frequency of how often I write a new blog post, you will know that blogging is not at the top of my to do list 🙂 Anyway, here are my current thoughts in a nutshell: The best composite decking on the market in our opinion is Trex Transcends.
-That’s saying a lot from a former Timbertech only deck company!
+We used to only do Timbertech but now we prefer Trex.

-In 2013 Azek (pvc deck manufacturer) and Timbertech combined to become CPG Building Products.
+I wrote the following in December 2016, after being frustrated by the changes happening at Timbertech, update to follow afterwards: In 2013 Azek (pvc deck manufacturer) and Timbertech combined to become CPG Building Products.
 Ever since then it has been a downward spiral in customer support and quality of product, in our opinion.
 First were the shortages in material availability, then we realized their L.E.D. deck lights are cheap Chinese crap (we refuse to install them now and still get call backs regularly to replace the ones we installed on past projects from years past), then came the quality issues such as messed up textures on boards, colors varying from one batch to another, customer service has dropped off, we have had reports from customers not being treated well when calling in for warranty claims, boards appeared to swell or warp on one job (hopefully it was an isolated issue!), and now for some reason the gaps that are set by the hidden fasteners have shrunk to 1/16″ instead of the 3/16″.
 The Legacy series is their top of the line brand and it does look fantastic, but its smooth surface shows scratches more than any other line.
 At this point I would prefer to only sell Trex, but some people just prefer the look of Timbertech so we still install both.
 As far as the Azek PVC decking, we have never been big fans of PVC in general because it can be squeaky when walked on, it smells bad when installed in the summer, it becomes discolored if you put a rubber mat on it, it looks more fake than plastic capped composite, and to top it off, it is more expensive.
 With that said, I know some people swear by it and that’s fine, to each his own.
-We will install it if a customer requests it, its just not our preference.
+We still install it for those who prefer it, its just not our preference.

-The reason we like Trex so much more is because we just have less issues with it and the customer support is better, it also seems to be more scratch resistant to us.
+The reason we like Trex more is because we find it to be a more solid, scratch resistant product, the shell on the top is near impossible to separate from the core, and they have great customer service.
 We love their railings, and their lighting system is a million times better than Timbertech’s.
 We love the look of the product and it just does what it is supposed to do.
 If ever there is an issue, Trex jumps on it and fixes it immediately, no problem.
 The other thing to mention here is that all composite companies have switched to a plastic capped board.
 That means the core is a mixture of wood flour and plastic but the surface of the board is basically pure plastic that is bonded to the outside of the board to give a colorfast, scratch resistant, and more vibrant, realistic looking product.
 It is a major improvement over the original composite technology and comes with a 25 year fade and stain warranty in addition to the regular 25 year warranty.

 Now, to be completely forthcoming, if you do any research about Trex, you will undoubtedly read about the major product defect they had at their Nevada facility from 2003 to 2006ish.
 As a company they started off manufacturing in Virginia and then at some point opened a new West coast facility.
 Unfortunately the new facility made some changes to the composition of the board as far as wood type/ quality control and the end result was a product that started failing.
 This only happened at the new facility but it happened to everything they made for about three years.
 They have had to replace many decks, have been the subject of class action lawsuits, and almost went bankrupt.
 They never had the issue on the east coast though, so they stayed king there and managed to stay afloat.
 They got a new CEO, dropped the non plastic capped deck board in favor of the capped board and have now emerged on the other side as the industry leader in composite decking again.
 We never installed any of the recalled boards so we didn’t get burned the way some companies did, maybe that is why were have been willing to trust their brand sooner than some.
 We have also toured both factories and are convinced they have made the necessary changes to their manufacturing process.
 They are also well aware that if anything like that were to happen again they would be toast as a company.